GoogleCloudPlatform/gcsfuse/docs/semantics.md

 Because Cloud Storage does not forbid an object named ```foo``` from existing next to an object named ```foo/``` (see the Name conflicts section), when Cloud Storage FUSE is asked to look up the name "foo" it must stat both objects.

-Stat cache enabled with ```--stat-cache-ttl``` can help with this, but it does not help until after the first request.
+Stat cache can help with this, but it does not help until after the first request.
 For example, assume that there is an object named foo but not one named ```foo/```, and the stat cache is enabled.
 When the user runs ```ls -l```, the following happens:
 - The objects in the bucket are listed.
 This causes a stat cache entry for ```foo``` to be created.
 - ```ls``` asks to stat the name ```foo```, causing a lookup request to be sent for that name.
 - Cloud Storage FUSE sends Cloud Storage stat requests for the object named ```foo``` and the object named ```foo/```.
 The first will hit in the stat cache, but the second will have to go all the way to Cloud Storage to receive a negative result.

 The negative result for ```foo/``` will be cached, but that only helps with the second invocation of ```ls -l```.

 To alleviate this, Cloud Storage FUSE supports a "type cache" on directory inodes.
-When ```--type-cache-ttl``` is set, each directory inode will maintain a mapping from the name of its children to whether those children are known to be files or directories or both.
+When type cache is enabled, each directory inode will maintain a mapping from the name of its children to whether those children are known to be files or directories or both.
 When a child is looked up, if the parent's cache says that the child is a file but not a directory, only one Cloud Storage object will need to be stated.
 Similarly if the child is a directory but not a file.

+The behavior of type cache is controlled by the following flags/config parameters:
+1. **Type-cache size**: This is configurable at per-directory level by setting `metadata-cache: type-cache-max-size-mb` in config-file.
+This is the maximum size of type-cache per-directory in MiBs.
+By default, this is set at 4, which roughly equates to about 21k entries.
+1. **Type-cache TTL**: It controls the duration for which Cloud Storage FUSE caches an inode's type attribute.
+It can be set in one of the following two ways.
+* ```metadata-cache: ttl-secs``` in the config-file.
+This is set as an integer, which sets the TTL in seconds.
+If this is -1, TTL is taken as infinite i.e. no-TTL based expirations of entries.
+If this is 0, that disables the type-cache.
+If this is <-1, then an error is thrown on mount.
+- ```--type-cache-ttl``` commandline flag, which can be set to a value like ```10s``` or ```1.5h```.
+The default is one minute.
+This has been deprecated (starting v2.0) and is currently only available for backward compatibility.
+If ```metadata-cache: ttl-secs``` is set, ```--type-cache-ttl``` is ignored.

-Warning: Using type caching breaks the consistency guarantees discussed in this document.
+**Warning**: Using type caching breaks the consistency guarantees discussed in this document.
 It is safe only in the following situations:
 - The mounted bucket is never modified.
 - The type (file or directory) for any given path never changes.

+**Note**:

+1. ```--stat-cache-ttl``` and ```--type-cache-ttl``` have been deprecated (starting v2.0) and only ```metadata-cache: ttl-secs``` in the gcsfuse config-file will be supported.
+So, it is recommended to switch from these two to ```metadata-cache: ttl-secs```.
+For now, for backward compatibility, both are accepted, and the minimum of the two, rounded to the next higher multiple of a second, is used as TTL for both stat-cache and type-cache, when ```metadata-cache: ttl-secs``` is not set.
+1. Both stat-cache and type-cache internally use the same TTL.

 # Files and Directories